rkociniewski/word-reverser/README.md

 ## Running application

-This application just presents solution of some issue, and it can be run itself.
+This application just presents a solution to some issue, and it can be run itself.
 It doesn't have `main()` method.

 ## Running the tests